Sport Management Student Organizations

 Women in Sports and Events (WISE)

-In Spring 2019, WISE members volunteered at the Ronald McDonald House in Syracuse to cook and serve meals to families staying at the facility.
-The group also co-hosted workshops focusing on-campus resources and resumes; partnered with Witty Wicks, a homemade candle company, and Chipotle, to fundraise for future networking trips and events; and welcomed numerous guest speakers to campus or via Skype.
+WISE members often volunteer at the Ronald McDonald House in Syracuse to cook and serve meals to families staying at the facility.
+The group also co-hosts workshops focusing on campus resources and resumes; partners with Witty Wicks, a homemade candle company, and Chipotle, to fundraise for future networking trips and events; and welcomes numerous guest speakers to campus or virtually.

-“WISE provides a fantastic way for young women to hold leadership positions and create opportunities for members, such as hosting events or collaborating with other on-campus groups,” WISE co-advisor Nicole Cost said.
+“WISE provides a fantastic way for young women to hold leadership positions and create opportunities for members, such as hosting events or collaborating with other on-campus groups,” said WISE co-advisor Nicole Cost, who is also an internship placement coordinator in the Department of Sport Management.
 “These are great talking points when networking as well as on interviews, not to mention a solid way to learn skills for when they leave campus.”

 Keep up with SU’s WISE Club on Social Media: Twitter: @WISE_SU; Instagram: WISE_Cuse; and Facebook: Women in Sports and Events at Syracuse University.

-WISE, which meets at 5:45 p.m.
-Tuesdays in Falk 104, includes women from all majors on campus interested in pursuing careers in sports and events.
-For more information, email WISE co-advisors Nicole Cost (firstname.lastname@example.org) and Lisa Liparulo (email@example.com) or club president Caroline Johnson (firstname.lastname@example.org).
+The WISE Club includes women from all majors on campus interested in pursuing careers in sports and events.
+For more information, email WISE co-advisors Nicole Cost at firstname.lastname@example.org or Lisa Liparulo at email@example.com, or club president Sydney Topper at firstname.lastname@example.org.